 Add Indoor Plants to Your Home

 Plants act as natures natural air purifier due to their unique ability to filter out harmful toxins and produce oxygen.
-There are many different types of plants to choose from, and all do a great job of keeping your homes air clean, but I like best is the peace lily.
+There are many different types of plants to choose from, and all do a great job of keeping your homes air clean, but I like the peace lily best.

 Limit Carpet in Your Home